OpenOCL/openocl.github.io/_api/v7/casadi_options.md

 version: 7
 name: CasadiOptions
 title: CasadiOptions
-description: "Creates an options struct for [ocl.Solver](#apiocl_solver).
+description: "Creates an options struct for [ocl.Problem](#apiocl_problem).
 Check the casadi documentation and the ipopt documentation to see which options are available.
 The `ipopt` options can be set in 'casadi_options.ipopt'.
 The default values are the following:"
 content_markdown: ~
 type: struct
 code_block: